Code-Institute-Submissions/alexrwinter/testing.md

 </p>

 <h2>Browser Compatibility testing</h2>
-The web page was opened in Mozilla, Chrome, Safari and Edge, and all worked.
+The web page was opened in Mozilla Firefox, Google Chrome, Safari and Microsoft Edge, and all worked.

 <h2>Manual testing</h2>
 <p>
 <strong>General font sizing, margins, padding and content visibility, plus responsive specific elements and features (listed below) to be checked at all sizes & breakpoints.
-Checked in three ways: <br>
+Checked in four ways: <br>

 1. Via Google Chrome’s ‘inspect’ feature (motoG4, Galaxy S5, Pixel2 Pixel2sl, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro ) and the ‘responsive’ setting which allows horizontal and vertical resizing of the viewport.<br>

 2. By viewing and manually checking the website on my mobile, tablet and desktop devices.<br>

+3. By opening the page in Firefox, Chrome, Edge & Safari (most used web browsers) on different devices.<br>

-3. By asking users to visit the site and report any problems.<br></p></strong>
+4. By asking users to visit the site and report any problems.<br>
+</p></strong>
     <hr>
-    Details below itemise elements and features to be tested with expected outcome, followed by a pass or fail statement.
-Where an issue has been found, solution is stated after the 'Fail' with a correction of 'Pass' if appropriate.
+    Details below itemise elements and features to be tested with expected outcome, followed by a PASS or FAIL statement.
+Where an issue has been found, solution is stated after the 'FAIL' with a correction of 'PASS' if appropriate.
     <hr>

 <h3>Landing Page</h3>